fjavaler/WPF-MVVM-App-Template/WPFAppTemplate/README.md

 13. Delete Example model and Example service IDataService if you're not going to use it.
 14. Rename Example Pages in View folder.
 15. Rename Example View Models in ViewModel folder.
+16. Remove any of the services found in the Services folder that you will not be using.
 *If things aren't working correctly (like bindings, commands, etc.) verify that all references to "WpfAppTemplate" have been removed.*